keithbuhler/dissertation-story/Buhler Dissertation Aug 9.md

 A third iteration of the "no human nature" objection is that if there is such thing as "human nature", it is nothing more or less than our biological and physiological makeup.
 Tim Lewens argues that "the only biologically respectable notion of human nature that remains is an extremely permissive one that names the reliable dispositions of the human species as a whole.
 This conception offers no ethical guidance..."[@lewens2012human]

 On Lewens' view, the only talk about our "nature" that would be scientific would be an indeterminate series of complicated stories about our genetics, evolutionary history, and neurophysiology, perhaps even including cultural, geographical, and ecological settings.
 The problem, as we have seen, is that an empirical "scientific" conception of human nature has nothing to do with *ethics*.
-All of the complicated stories we could tell -- if they are genuinely scientific -- would be purely *descriptive*.[This worry is developed in detail by Hursthouse (*On Virtue Ethics* Chapter 10) and Stephen Brown (*Moral Virtue and Nature* chapter 5) and @ward2013against.
+All of the complicated stories we could tell -- if they are genuinely scientific -- would be purely *descriptive*.^[This worry is developed in detail by Hursthouse (*On Virtue Ethics* Chapter 10) and Stephen Brown (*Moral Virtue and Nature* chapter 5) and @ward2013against.
 All three think that ethics is not ultimately scientific.]

 Bernard Williams expresses a similar point.
 He says that nature has bestowed upon us an "ill-sorted bricolage of powers and instincts":